-- The above information provides a guide for subject selection in that students who do not meet the stated requirements are not usually permitted to continue with a course of study. - A student who does not meet the requirements outlined in this policy may still pursue a course of choice through discussion with the Director of Senior School Student Development or Director of High School Curriculum and relevant Faculty Coordinator.
-A student wishing to study a course for which they have not completed the same course in the previous year must also discuss this with the Director of Senior School Student Development or Director of Teaching, Learning and Innovation and relevant Faculty Coordinator. - If agreement cannot be reached the student may opt to discuss their options with the Head of High School or Head of Teaching, Learning and Innovation.
+- The above information provides a guide for subject selection in that students who do not meet the stated requirements are not usually permitted to continue with a course of study. - A student who does not meet the requirements outlined in this policy may still pursue a course of choice through discussion with the Director of Senior School Student Development, Director of High School Curriculum, and relevant Faculty Coordinator.
+A student wishing to study a course for which they have not completed the same course in the previous year must also discuss this with the Director of Senior School Student Development or Director of High School Curriculum and relevant Faculty Coordinator. - If agreement cannot be reached the student may opt to discuss their options with the Head of High School or Head of Teaching, Learning and Innovation.

-YEAR 10 - OVER /IEW
+YEAR 10 - OVERVIEW

-LEARNING AREA SUBJECTS LEARNING AREA SUBJECT CHRISTIAN LIVING Christian Living F HEALTH & PE Health & Physical Education F Specialist Physical Education (Elective) S ARTS Visual Arts - Art (Elective) Visual Arts - Design S S (Elective) Music (Elective) Drama (Elective) S/F S SCIENCE Science F TECHNOLOGY Woodwork, Design and CAD S MATHEMATICS Essential Mathematics F (Elective) General Mathematics Mathematical Methods F F Specialist Mathematics (Elective) S Food and Hospitality (Elective) S Film and Media Production S HUMANITIES History F (Elective) Digital Technologies (Elective) S Geopolitics (Elective) S ENGLISH English F LANGUAGES German (Elective) S/F completion of SACE.
+LEARNING AREA SUBJECTS LEARNING AREA SUBJECT CHRISTIAN LIVING Christian Living F HEALTH & PE Health & Physical Education F Specialist Physical Education (Elective) S ARTS Visual Arts - Art (Elective) Visual Arts - Design (Elective) S S Music (Elective) Drama (Elective) S/F S SCIENCE Science F TECHNOLOGY Material Solutions: S MATHEMATICS Essential Mathematics F Woodworking (Elective) Product Design (Elective) S General Mathematics Mathematical Methods Specialist Mathematics (Elective) F F S Food and Hospitality (Elective) S Digital Technologies (Elective) S HUMANITIES History Geopolitics (Elective) Entrepreneurship (Elective) F S S ENGLISH English F LANGUAGES German (Elective) S/F